 This news release contains the following non-generally accepted accounting principles (non-GAAP) financial measures (as defined by U.S. Securities and Exchange Commission (SEC) Regulation G).
 While management believes that these non-GAAP financial measures may be useful in evaluating the financial performance of the company, this information should be considered supplemental and is not a substitute for financial information prepared in accordance with GAAP.
-In addition, the company's definitions for non-GAAP financial measures used by other companies or analysts.
+In addition, the company's definitions for non-GAAP financial measures may differ from similarly titled measures used by other companies or analysts.